aimhigherweb/iec_website/content/what-we-do/vision-training.md

 #### Evidence

 Vision training has been highly researched.
 Strong evidence exists regarding its effectiveness at treating binocular vision problems.
-Specific treatment of eye focusing and eye teaming problems result in reduced symptoms and improvement in visual function.<sup>1-4</sup> Other studies have shown that vision training can result in improvements in school performance such as reading comprehension, reading speed and fluency as well as attention.<sup>5-7</sup>
+Specific treatment of eye focusing and eye teaming problems results in reduced symptoms and improvement in visual function.<sup>1-4</sup> Other studies have shown that vision training can result in improvements in school performance such as reading comprehension, reading speed and fluency as well as attention.<sup>5-7</sup>

 The success of vision training has been shown to be affected by participant effort.
 Improvements in a patient's binocular system are seen in patients who demonstrate commitment to their exercises.<sup>8</sup>